You're Gonna Get Rocked! (song): Music video

 The music video depicts Jackson as the head of a motorcycle gang.
 Clad in leather and rhinestones, Jackson cruises through an urban street on the back of a motorbike.
 She demands respect from the local street toughs and performs a dance number with the members of her gang.
 The edgy clip drew comparisons to her brother Michael Jackson's short film for his single "Bad."

 Notable live performances

 Jackson performed "You're Gonna Get Rocked" on the German TV shows Eurotops and Extratour, on the Dutch program "Countdown", in Caracas for Venezuelan television, and in her September 1989 live pay-per-view concert at Bally's Reno.
-Also it was performed on Chilean Tv Program " Porque hoy es Sabado" where it was coregraphied by Hugo Urrutia, a well known Chilean dancer.
+It was also performed on the Chilean TV Program Porque hoy es Sábado where it was coregraphied by Hugo Urrutia, a well-known Chilean dancer.